- The officer reasonably suspects you’ve consumed alcohol;

 Found this information useful?
 Share it with a friend!

 Article written by Alison Ashworth, Specialist drink and drug driving solicitor and Managing Director of Ashworth Motoring Law.
 Alison has a first-class honours degree in law and has appeared on various TV and Radio programs to discuss drink and drug driving.
 Widely considered the “go-to” expert in the field of motoring law, Alison has outstanding rates of securing not guilty verdicts in cases involving drink and drug driving.
-If you would like Alison to personally look into your case, please call our advice line on 0330 33 22 770 and ask to be transferred directly to her.
+Contact 0330 33 22 770 for an initial opinion on your case for free today.